PriyeshShah22/data-structure-practice/README.md

 ---

 <p align="center">
-Feel free to connect with me if you think we can learn together and practise questions.
+Feel free to connect with me if you think we can learn together and practice questions.
 I would love to build a small practice group.
 </p>